Classic, easy and delicious buttermilk blueberry pancakes. Made with standard pantry items, you’ll never need to buy a box of pancake mixagain!

-I love this one because it makes nice thick pancakes, that have a lovely flavour and texture.
+This vintage Five Roses Flour recipe has been my “go to” pancake recipe for as long as I can remember.
+I love this one because it makes thick and fluffy pancakes, that have a lovely flavour and texture.
 They are also easy to make anytime, as they use pretty standard pantry items.
 Enjoy them with blueberries (fresh or frozen) or try one of the flavour variations below!

 For plain pancakes: Increase milk to 1 1/4 cups and reduce sugar to 2 Tbsp.

 For apple pancakes: Add an extra 1/4 tsp of vanilla, 1 cup shredded apple and 1/2 tsp baking soda dissolved in 1 tsp water.

 For banana pancakes: Reduce sugar to 2 Tbsp and fold in 3/4 cup mashed banana at the end of mixing the batter.

 Blueberries – I love wild blueberries in pancakes, but regular cultivated blueberries are fine, too.
 You can use either fresh or frozen blueberries.
 If frozen, use from frozen and allow a little extra cooking time.

 Buttermilk – use real buttermilk if at all possible.
 If not, “soured milk” can be made by mixing 1 cup of milk with 1 Tablespoon of white vinegar or lemon juice and letting the mixture stand for 10 minutes before using.
 A higher fat milk works best for this method.